CM points on Shimura curves via QM-equivariant isogeny volcanoes: Introduction

-The $D=1$ case of this algorithm results from the work of \cite{Cl22} and \cite{CS22}.
-For all $D$, we show the following: suppose that $x \in X_0^D(N)_{/\mathbb{Q}}$ has CM by the order $\mathfrak{o}(\ff) $ of conductor $\ff$ in the imaginary quadratic field $K$.
-The residue field $\mathbb{Q}(x)$ is then either a ring class field $K(\ff')$ for some $\ff'$ with $\ff \mid \ff' \mid Nf$, or is isomorphic to an index $2$ subfield of such a field $K(\ff')$.
-The ramification index mentioned in the algorithm is always $1$ when the CM order has discriminant $\ff^2\Delta_K = \Delta < -4$, and otherwise can be at most $3$.
-Algorithm \ref{algorithm} has been implemented, and is publicly available at \cite{Rep} along with Magma code for all other computations described in this paper.
+In particular, we show that if $x \in X_0^D(N)_{/\mathbb{Q}}$ has CM by the order $\mathfrak{o}(\ff) $ of conductor $\ff$ in the imaginary quadratic field $K$, then the residue field $\mathbb{Q}(x)$ is either a ring class field $K(\ff')$ for some $\ff'$ with $\ff \mid \ff' \mid Nf$, or is isomorphic to an index $2$ subfield of such a field $K(\ff')$.
+The ramification index of $x$ with respect to the natural map from $X_0^D(N)$ to $X_0^D(1)$ is always $1$ when the CM order has discriminant $\ff^2\Delta_K = \Delta < -4$.
+In general, this index is at most $3$.
+The work of this paper culminates in a determination of the residue fields and ramification indices of all CM points on $X_0^D(N)$, and putting together the casework based on the quaternion discriminant, level and CM order gives a result of the following form.